Would you like to know what I consider the most important step to achieve marketing success?

-If you are truly following the The 7 Steps to Small Business Marketing Success, you’re thinking strategically.
+If you are truly following The 7 Steps to Small Business Marketing Success, you’re thinking strategically.
 This way marketing not only becomes habitual but also becomes a group of projects.

 To effectively break projects down into actionable steps you need to consistently review what you are doing now and what you need to do in the future.

-Simply schedule in a time each week to review where you are and decide what needs to be done next.
+Simply schedule a time each week to review where you are and decide what needs to be done next.

 Make a weekly marketing review a weekly habit.